observablehq/framework/docs/reactivity.md

 # Reactivity

-JavaScript in Framework runs like a spreadsheet: code re-runs automatically when referenced variables change.
+Framework runs like a spreadsheet: code re-runs automatically when referenced variables change.
 This brings:

 - Easier interactivity because state is automatically kept in sync
 - Easier asynchronous programming via implicit await of promises